 Georgius Everhardus Rumphius was born in central Germany in the middle of the Thirty Years War.
 Despite the uncertain times, his father managed to scratch out a living as an engineer, and as a consequence, Rumphius enjoyed the luxury of an education.
 As a young man, Rumphius decided to leave Germany for Venice, but actually found himself — against his will — on a Portuguese ship.
 He eventually made his way back to Germany, though he left for good after his mother died.
 He signed on with the military branch of the Dutch East India Company and moved to the Indonesia.

-The Dutch East India Company had gradually transformed from a mercantile company to a colonial power and, in between treaties, it warred with the other regional power: Islam.
-The Dutch and the Muslims took turns invading various islands and punishing the local population for cooperating with the enemy.
-Rumphius eventually traded in his military assignment for a civilian one and settled on the island of Ambon, where he spent the rest of his life.
+The Dutch East India Company was, during Rumphius's lifetime, the biggest private business in the world.
+It had gradually transformed from a mercantile company to a colonial power and, in between treaties, it warred with the other regional power: Islam.
+Dutch and Muslim militaries took turns invading various islands and punishing the local population for cooperating with the enemy.
+With help from a Dutch governor, who waived his official duties, Rumphius eventually traded in his military assignment for a civilian one.
+He settled on the island of Ambon, where he spent the rest of his life.
 As the years passed, he devoted more of his time to natural history.
 Nicknamed the "Indian Pliny," he became an expert on the local flora, fauna and geology.

 Rumphius never enjoyed a very easy life.
 He lost his vision at the age of 42.
-Not long afterwards, he lost his wife and their youngest daughter to an earthquake.
-Several years later, a fire destroyed much of his completed work.
-And his remote location meant that correspondence often took many months.
-And under apparent pressure from his employer, Rumphius sold a big chunk of his shell collection to the Grand Duke of Tuscany, Cosimo de Medici III.
+Modern medical speculation blames his vision loss on cataracts or glaucoma.
+Not long after losing his sight, he lost his common-law wife and youngest daughter to an earthquake.
+He kept documenting flora and fauna but when he dispatched his multivolume work on Ambonese natural history to Europe, the ship sunk after an attack.
+He got to work rewriting, with the help of his surviving daughters.
+Then a fire destroyed his library and damaged his manuscripts.
+Under apparent pressure from his employer, Rumphius sold a big chunk of his shell collection to the Grand Duke of Tuscany, Cosimo de Medici III.
 Rumphius was of course compensated for the collection, but the money was little consolation.
 He cared more about his shells.

 But despite the difficulties, Rumphius managed to remain productive long after losing his sight.
 By relying on scribes and a variety of artists, he managed to produce exceptionally detailed manuscripts.
 His greatest work was the Herbal, consisting of 1,661 folio pages and 695 plates.
 It was not published until well after his death.
 Rumphius also produced The Ambonese Curiosity Cabinet, describing hard and soft shellfish, rocks, minerals and fossils.
 It, too, was not published until after he died.
 Two other books he wrote about Ambon weren't published at all; the Dust East India Company concluded that they divulged too much confidential information.